gvwilson/fiction/iffy/index.md

-when Mister Mishra turned something she'd made over and over in his hands and pronounced it well done, or when Uncle Jack was sound asleep and Aunt Naggie told her stories about growing up in South Africa before the long drought.
+when Mister Mishra turned something she'd made over and over in his hands and pronounced it well done, or when Uncle Jack was sound asleep and Aunt Naggie told her stories about growing up in KwaZulu before the long drought.

 Wales seemed to enjoy the work as well,